hsm207/bert_attn_viz/README.md

 This repository is an adaptation of  the [bert](https://github.com/google-research/bert) repository.

-The purpose of this repository is to visualize BERT's attention weights after it has been fine-tuned on the [IMDb dateset](http://ai.stanford.edu/~amaas/data/sentiment/).
+The purpose of this repository is to visualize BERT's self-attention weights after it has been fine-tuned on the [IMDb dateset](http://ai.stanford.edu/~amaas/data/sentiment/).
 However, it can be extended to any text classification dataset by creating an appropriate DataProcessor class.
 See [run_classifier.py](run_classifier.py) for details.

 # Usage